LizGoro90/db-tour/tutorials/queries/06/README.md

 ...
 ```

-Remember that `Update` will operate in the whole result-set.
-In the example
-above the whole result-set consists of only one element, while in the example
+Note that this result set consists of only one element, whereas the next result
-below the result-set consists of all the items in the collection:
+set consists of all the items in the collection:

 ```go
 res := booksTable.Find()